-The Brexshit Machine is an LED artwork based on text extracted from The Brexit Lexicon (2016-2020), Roberts’ compendium of the most common terms that have shaped the discussions of Brexit in both politics and the media.
-The work was created to mark the 31 January 2020, the day that the UK’s membership of the European Union ended and the start of the “transition period”.
+The Brexshit Machine is an LED artwork based on text extracted from The Brexit Lexicon (2016-2020), a unique compendium of the most common terms that have shaped the discussions of Brexit in both politics and the media.
+The work was created to mark 31 January 2020, the day that the UK’s membership of the European Union ended and the start of the “transition period”.

-The Brexit process dominated Britain’s news agenda between 2016 and 2020, and one notable language trend during this period has been the creation of new terms using the letters ‘Brex-’ as its opening.
-Examples being the word ‘Brexiety’ (the feeling of unease over Britain’s uncertain political future), ‘Brextremist’ (someone with extreme views about Brexit), and ‘Brexodus’ (mass emigration as a result of Brexit).
+The Brexit process dominated Britain’s news agenda between 2016 and 2020, and one notable language trend during this period has been the creation of new terms using the letters ‘Brex-’ as a prefix.
+Notable examples include the word ‘Brexiety’ (the feeling of unease over Britain’s uncertain political future), ‘Brextremist’ (someone with extreme views about Brexit), and ‘Brexodus’ (mass emigration as a result of Brexit).
 The Brexshit Machine scrolls through a list of these new words in a continuous loop.